MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 Group names can contain only alphanumeric characters, underscores and dashes.
 They must be unique and no longer than 32 characters.

+### Optional arguments

+* `join-only`: Prevents the user from removing their role(s).
+* `leave-only`: Prevents the user from assigning the role(s).
+* `reverse`: When the message is reacted on, it will remove the role instead of assigning it, and vice versa.
+* `max-roles`: The maximum amount of roles within the group a user can asign themselves (0 = unrestricted).
+* `dm-notification`: When a role is assigned/removed, the bot will message the user.
+* `freeze`: When true, the group will not function.
+* `duration`: How long the user will keep their assigned role.
+This will *not* give a role back (in case of `reverse` being enabled).

 ## Matching the pairs together

 Now that you have a group made, you need to configure which emojis users need to react with to get roles.